Skyost/RateMyApp/README.md

 The below will launch a simple message popup after the defined minimal days/minimal launches along with the default buttons :
 _Rate_, _Maybe later_ and _Cancel_, with their default behavior.

-Place it in your main widget :
+Place this in your main widget state :

 ```dart
 RateMyApp rateMyApp = RateMyApp(